Skip to content

 Are we nearly there yet?

-The view of the summit of Catbells, in the Lake District, from not-quite-the-summit.
+This pic is the view of the summit of Catbells, in the Lake District, from not-quite-the-summit.
 IYKYK.

 I’ve been trying to arrange a catchup with Emily (Webfooted Designs) for a little while now – attempt one failed because I forgot to write it in my calendar, and had gone out Netwalking (Oops!)
 Attempt two was thwarted by Emily’s car, which needed more work than a simple MOT, and detained her unexpectedly in the garage.
 We finally managed to meet yesterday.